jlumpe/pycyt-old/README.md

 Eventually, a GUI app with file IO, plotting, and gating will be a feature.
 This will not come until most of the basic features are in place, though.

-### Examples

-If you just want to see it in action, jump over to the [examples](pycyt/examples/) page.
-Otherwise continue below for features, requirements, and installation instructions.

 ### Design goals